 The bag itself is essentially a re-engineered sandbag, but in more of a crescent shape.
 It has a leather canvas and is tightly packed with sand and wool.
 The bag is outfitted with several different handles and straps to make it multi-purpose.
 Another inspiration for the bag is tied strongly to Bulgarian history and how shepherds carried livestock on their backs.
 In fact, there is an exercise called the ‘Lamb’s Swing,’ which mimics throwing a lamb or goat onto one’s shoulders.

 The bags range in weight from 6 lbs. to 84 lbs. and can be purchased through the ‘Suples Training System’ website.
-The standard bag of 26 lbs. is the recommended size and weight for any beginner.
+The standard Bulgarian Bag weight recommendation for beginners is 26 lbs.

 How to use it.

 A well balanced training program has a blend of strength workouts, and separate conditioning workouts.
 While the Bulgarian Bag can be used for strength, it is a better tool for conditioning purposes.
 Keep your true strength training to barbells and dumbbells and use the bag as a way to improve your general fitness (and have fun while doing it).